fenok/react-router-typesafe-routes/README.md

         hash<"" | "about" | "subscribe">()
     ),
     PRODUCT: route(
-        // Path params type for build is inferred as { id: number | string | boolean }
+        // Path param type for build is inferred as { id: number | string | boolean }
-        // Optional params are also recognized
+        // Optional param are also recognized
         path("/product/:id(\\d+)"),
-        // Query params for build and options for query-string query<{ search: string }>({ stringify: { skipEmptyString: true } }) ),
+        // Query param for build and options for query-string query<{ search: string }>({ stringify: { skipEmptyString: true } }) ),
 };